William Lore: World War Two

 Throughout the course of the war, Lore, initially as an acting sub-lieutenant, served in several theaters of the conflict, first in Ottawa, Canada under the Operational Intelligence Center at the Canadian Naval Service Headquarters.
-He then moved to London, England, where he was posted alongside the Combined Services Radio Intelligence Unit for a period of time.
+He then moved to London, United Kingdom, where he was posted alongside the Combined Services Radio Intelligence Unit for a period of time.
 His next assignment saw Lore being embedded with the Southeast Asia Command under the command of Lord Admiral Louis Mountbatten.

 By August 1945, whilst Japan was undergoing negotiations of an official surrender following the atomic bombings of Hiroshima and Nagasaki by the United States, Lore was next loaned to the British Pacific Fleet.
 He was later a part of the British Fleet that sailed into Hong Kong Harbor, which had been under the Japanese Imperial Army's occupation since its takeover in 1941.
 There he became the first allied officer to land ashore to Hong Kong with a detachment of royal marines to liberate Hong Kong by taking over the facilities at HMS Tamar, the British Royal Navy's shore base prior to the Fall of Hong Kong.
 On August 30, Lore led a detachment of troops with interpreters to the Imperial Japanese Prisoner of War Camp located in Sham Shui Po, where many of the Canadian, British and Hong Kong prisoners of war were imprisoned and held under atrocious conditions by the Imperial Japanese military.